Duke of Edinburgh's Gold Award

 CHICKS is an Approved Activity Provider for the Duke of Edinburgh’s Award.
 If you are aged between 18 to 24 and need to complete the ‘Residential’ section of your Gold Duke of Edinburgh’s Award, you can apply to be a ‘Respite Break Volunteer’ on a CHICKS respite break.

-- Five days and four nights away from home at one of the three CHICKS retreats in Devon, Cornwall or Derbyshire
+- Five days and four nights away from home at our Daleside Retreat in Derbyshire

 - Actively participate in the activities arranged for a group of 16 disadvantaged children.
 These are often new experiences for the volunteers too!